Written by Walden Siew on October 31, 2022.

 About GFNY Global Endurance Sports Series

-GFNY Global Endurance Sports Series is a sports event company with three decades of experience in racing, planning and organising events.
+GFNY Global Endurance Sports Series is a sports event company with three decades of experience in racing, planning and organizing events.
 The global endurance sports brand hosts multiple events throughout the year around the world on five continents.

 Working with partners around the world to deliver a first-class experience, GFNY Global Endurance Sports Series puts their athletes first.